RWK History

 The late 1950s were a period of great expansion for Richardson – from 6,000 residents in 1956 to nearly 17,000 by 1960.
 A large percentage of that expansion was technical people and their families.

-Having expanded rapidly since its’ beginning in the Oil & Gas industry, Texas Instruments in 1955 purchased 250 acres bordering both Dallas and Richardson for a corporate campus.
+Having expanded rapidly since its’ beginning in the Oil & Gas industry, Texas Instruments in 1955 purchased 300 acres bordering both Dallas and Richardson for a new corporate campus.
 With the campus opening in 1958, many technical people would work and eventually live in Richardson.
 It was here that the integrated circuit was conceived and perfected.
 While not strictly a radio business, TI would employ many hams as well, and many of them also found their way to the RARC.

 Both Collins Radio and Texas Instruments were major contributors to America’s Space Program in the 1960s.
 Collins designed systems that went into the completion of the first two-way radio voice transmission by man-made satellite, NASA’s Echo 1.
 That transmission, on Aug 13 1960, occurred right here in Richardson to a station at another Collins facility in Cedar Rapids IA.
 The next week Collins made history again as it transmitted the first photograph (an image of President Dwight D. Eisenhower) via satellite.
 The majority of the manned space flight communications systems – for all aspects of the space program – were produced for NASA by Collins Radio in the 1960s and 1970s.
 The equipment that transmitted the iconic “From the Moon” television images was Collins equipment.